Trudi Jane Wyatt, MA, RP, CCC

 My approach also embodies many of the ideas of the International Society of Ethical Psychology and Psychiatry (ISEPP):

 In terms of style, I approach every person I work with with genuine interest and empathy, a genuine desire to help them with their issue(s), respect for their experience, and optimism that things can improve.
 I am a very good, insightful, and non-judgmental listener, so many people feel very safe and comfortable talking with me (actually people are often surprised by how much they say!).
+Many clients say that simply having the opportunity to hear their own thoughts out loud in an unbiased, objective, and safe environment is extremely helpful to them.
 I take what people tell me very seriously, and some things I ask about and listen for are clues as to what might be causing / perpetuating the issue, and what might be helpful in addressing it.
 And I truly enjoy collaborating with my clients on figuring these things out.
-For example, we might explore what thoughts are perpetuating someone’s depression, or the interpersonal dynamics leading to someone’s anger, or we might realize that a past traumatic situation needs addressing and reprocessing in order for the person to more fully thrive in the present.
+For example, we might explore what thoughts are perpetuating someone’s depression, or the interpersonal dynamics leading to someone’s anger, or we might realize that a past traumatic situation needs addressing and “reprocessing” in order for the person to more fully thrive in the present.

 Additionally, talking with me is different from talking with a good friend or relative because as a regulated health professional and as a 3rd party, what you tell me is confidential* and not judged, and my goal is primarily to help you decide what is best for you.
 For example, whether or not you have children, change jobs, stay in a relationship, speak up more, or move to another neighbourhood, has no particular impact on my life (as it might on a friend’s or family member’s), so no such bias is introduced into our conversations: The focus is entirely on you and what / who is important to you!